-• Wallpaper - Allows you to set your Lock screen wallpaper.

-- Shortcuts Allows you to choose the shortcuts available on the lock screen. - Weather animation Checkmark to show weather animation on the lock screen for the current location. - Contact info for lost phone Allows you to display the owner information on the lock screen in case the phone is lost. - Lock timer Allows you to set the amount of time before the screen automatically locks after the screen has timed-out. - Power button instantly locks Allows you to instantly lock the screen when the Power/Lock Key is pressed.
+- Wallpaper Allows you to set your Lock screen wallpaper. - Shortcuts Allows you to choose the shortcuts available on the lock screen. - Contact info for lost phone Allows you to display the owner information on the lock screen in case the phone is lost. - Lock timer Allows you to set the amount of time before the screen automatically locks after the screen has timed-out. - Power button instantly locks Allows you to instantly lock the screen when the Power/Lock Key is pressed.
 This setting overrides the Lock timer setting.